 Separation Agreements are agreements between the parties made pursuant to section 54 of the Family Law Act.

-A properly executed Separation Agreement is an enforceable and binding contract, which usually outlines division of property, support obligations, custody and access to the children, and any other matters relevant to the issue of separation and divorce.
+A properly executed Separation Agreement is an enforceable and binding contract, which usually outlines division of property, support obligations, decision-making responsibility and parenting time with the children, and any other matters relevant to the issue of separation and divorce.

 The date of separation is one of the important details of a Separation Agreements.
 A separation date (for the purposes of the family law) is a date when spouses cease to be spouses, even though they may continue to reside under the same roof.
 Very often parties agree as to the separation date.
 When the separation date is in dispute, the Court will look at variety of issues to determine which party’s separation date is correct: when the parties separated their accounts or other property, whether spouses vacationed together and/or went out together, whether the parties represented themselves as being spouses to their relatives and friends, whether spouses were intimate, etc. The list is not exclusive.

 The separation date is important because it is relevant to the issue of equalization.
 Equalization, in simple words, is the process of equalizing of each party’s net family properties to account for accumulation of assets during the marriage.
 Section 5 of the Family Law Act states: “5.
 (1) When a divorce is granted or a marriage is declared a nullity, or when the spouses are separated and there is no reasonable prospect that they will resume cohabitation, the spouse whose net family property is the lesser of the two net family properties is entitled to one-half the difference between them.
 R.S.O.
 1990, c.
 F.3, s.
 5 (1).”